-Lockers are available for public use.
+Lockers are available to use while visiting the library.
 Your items must fit the dimensions of 45 x 25 x 82cm.

 Bringing bags into the Library

 Meeting rooms are available to book online.

 The open access collection is available for browsing.
 Accessing other collections must be requested in advance.